akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 110: Monday June 14, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**: Finished up the Easy 6 exercises, watched a video and took notes, made some new Anki cards.

+**My Feelings**: I'm tired!
+It was very rainy today, as can be expected of a Florida summer.
+Glad we only lost power once and I didn't lose any work.

 ### Day 109: Sunday June 13, 2021

 **Pomodoros Completed**: 0